 Train with Central School of Ballet

-Central offers both undergraduate and postgraduate courses for students aiming for a professional dance career or to further their career after a period of working as a professional dancer.
+Central offers ballet based courses at both undergraduate and postgraduate level for students aiming for a professional dance career or to further their career after a period of working as a professional dancer.
 The BA (Hons) Degree in Professional Dance and Performance is a three year process that consists of an initial two year Foundation Degree and a final year BA (Hons) (Top Up) year.
 The MA Choreography course is aimed at professional choreographers providing the opportunity to develop choreographic profile and professional skills while continuing to work as either a freelance dancer or a dance company member.

 Foundation Degree Professional Dance & Performance

 New students commence with the two year Foundation Degree and, on successful completion, can progress to the one year BA (Hons) (Top Up) course to achieve the BA (Hons) Degree in Professional Dance and Performance.
-Both courses are predominantly vocational with a high number of contact hours.
+Both courses are based in classical ballet and are predominantly vocational with a high number of contact hours.

 BA (Hons) (Top Up) Degree Professional Dance & Performance

-The BA (Hons) (Top-up) Professional Dance and Performance is a full-time, one-year course, designed to offer a programme of study to follow on from Central’s Foundation Degree course, or equivalent.
+The BA (Hons) (Top-up) Professional Dance and Performance is a full-time, one-year course, designed to offer a programme of ballet training to follow on from Central’s Foundation Degree course, or equivalent.